Welcome to Cusco, Peru, the unique ancient Inca capital. Full of mystical places and legendary attractions, there are so many things to see in Cusco.

 If you need to go a little further, you can always take a taxi.
 Smaller and larger cabs drive around the city and can be easily stopped.
 Be sure to check with the driver about the price before you get in to avoid any unpleasant surprises.

 Those visiting the sights around Cusco can also count on public transportation such as buses or colectivos.
-These usually depart from the Plaza de Armas and are quite affordable for Western standards.
+These usually depart from the Plaza de Armas and are quite affordable by Western standards.